FAQ

 WiBotic’s standard transmitter antenna is 20cm in diameter and the receiver antenna is 10cm in diameter.
 With those antenna sizes, we allow for approximately 3-4cm of face-to-face air gap between antennas and up to 5cm of side-to-side offset in any direction (10 total cm of side-to-side range).
 Unlike other wireless power systems, which typically only deliver full power at specific and limited distances (usually under 2cm), WiBotic technology delivers full power to the battery at any point within that range.
 Ranges can be increased by increasing the diameter of the antennas.

 WiBotic’s high power systems have an end-to-end efficiency level between 75% and 85%.
 This represents the full system efficiency from power input to our transmitter circuit to Onboard Charger’s output to the battery.
-The actual wireless power antenna-to-antenna efficiency is typically 95% within the ranges mentioned above.
+The actual wireless power antenna-to-antenna efficiency is typically greater than 95% within the ranges mentioned above.
 Please note that it’s important to know if you’re comparing “antenna” or “full system” efficiency levels any time wireless power technologies are compared.
 Be sure you’re comparing apples to apples!
 Contact us with any questions.

 • Lithium Ion (LiIon)